Your personal Port and Sherry Cheat Sheet

 Where?
 Jerez in Andalusia, Spain.

 Flavors: Sherry boasts intricate flavors of nutty saline, jackfruit, and preserved lemon.
-Sherry has an alcohol content of 11-12% as fermentation is halted after completion.
+Sherry has an alcohol content of 15-20% (slightly less than port) as fermentation is halted after completion.
 Most Sherry is then aged in a solera system, in which vintages are blended together to ensure the consistency of the final product.

 How to Enjoy Sherry: Enjoy with mild cheeses, olives, charcuterie, and tapas.
 The lower alcohol and saline quality make it a great aperitif.
 With oysters, Fino and Manzanilla Sherry are excellent choices.